 Table of Contents[Hide][Show]

 Choosing the best restaurants for you and your family in New York City can be overwhelming.
 But it doesn’t have to be!
 NYC offers an incredible variety of dining options ranging from basic to elegant.
 These New York City favorites have successfully weathered the COVID storm by offering outdoor seating, take out and whatever options were necessary to remain open.
-Here are some of our favorite iconic NYC eateries that survived the pandemic and are ready to welcome you back to New York City!

 As America’s largest melting pot, New York City sheds an entirely new light on diversity.
 Those diverse flavors shine brightest in NYC’s restaurants.
 If you want to eat it, chances are it’s here.